Aulularia: Adaptations

 Another play, Querolus seu Aulularia, was at one time ascribed to Plautus but is now believed to be a late 4th-century Latin imitation.
 It provides a kind of sequel in which Euclio dies abroad and informs a parasite of the hiding place of his treasure, which the latter is to share with Euclio's son Querolus.
+In the 12th century, Vitalis of Blois adapted Querolus in his own version of Aulularia.

 During the Renaissance there were a number of adaptations of the Aulularia.
 One of the earliest was Giovanni Battista Gelli's La Sporta (The Basket), which was published in Florence in 1543.
 A Croatian version by Marin Držić was titled Skup (The Miser, 1555) and set in Dubrovnik.
 In 1597 Ben Jonson adapted elements of the plot for his early comedy The Case is Altered.
 At about the same time it was also used by the Danish Hieronymus Justesen Ranch (1539–1607) as the basis for his play Karrig Nidding (The Stingy Miser).

 The very successful Dutch play, Warenar, based on Aulularia, was written by Pieter Corneliszoon Hooft and Samuel Coster in 1617.
 In 1629, the German poet laureate Joannes Burmeister published a Neo-Latin adaptation, also called Aulularia, that reworked Plautus' comedy to a play featuring Achan and Rahab from the biblical Book of Joshua.
 Molière's French adaptation, L'Avare of 1668, was even more successful and thereafter served as the basis for dramatic imitations, rather than Plautus' work.